SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ajay Goel

-Yes, it is just the dates Pallav.
-I mean as we know the overall the bigger demerger the four businesses the NCLT order came on December 16th which falls within the third quarter October December.
-The NCLT order for power, the Delhi bench in fact came on January 7.
-So it is an event post balance sheet date and hence power is part of operations continuation.
-So in terms of approvals we intend to demerge all four companies on the same day and the target right now being in the 1st of April.
-So they will be all CO terminals on the same day.
+Yes.
+It is just — it is just the dates, Pallav.
+As we know, the overall — the bigger demerger, the 4 businesses, the NCLT order came on December 16, which falls within the third quarter, October-December.
+The NCLT order for Power, the Delhi bench, in fact, came on January 7.
+So it is an event post balance sheet date.
+And hence, Power is part of operations continuation.
+So in terms of approvals, we intend to demerge all four companies on the same day and the target right now being is 1st April.
+So they will be all coterminus on the same day.

 Pallav Agarwal

 Sure.
-You know, from the perspective of valuing the individual businesses, you know so how do we know apportion the portion of debt to among the various businesses.
+For the perspective of valuing the individual businesses, so how would we apportion the portion of debt among the various businesses?
 So probably a proper picture of the valuation of the different entities.

 Ajay Goel

-As we speak right now the management is a focus similarly in fact carving out multiple balance sheets and debt allocation and many more statutory requirements.
-So in terms of debt I think that remains simpler part when we went to the bankers seeking noc in that case debt allocation was broadly aligned with the bankers as a precondition for granting NOC for demerger approval.
-So broadly the net Debt in Vedanta India console at about 6.7 billion we get apportioned in the ratio of assets that each entity will carry.
-Post demerger, one more dimension remains each entity’s cash generation and debt serving capability.
+As we speak right now, the management is focused similarly, in fact, carving out multiple balance sheets and debt allocation and many more statutory requirements.
+So in terms of debt, I think that remains simpler part.
+When we went to the bankers seeking NOC, in that case, debt allocation was broadly aligned with the bankers as a precondition for granting NOC for demerger approval.
+So broadly, the net debt in Vedanta India consol at about $6.7 billion, we get apportioned in the ratio of assets that each entity will carry post demerger.
+One more dimension remains each entity’s cash generation and debt serving capability.

-So in summary, a significant portion of debt out of 6.7 billion will go to aluminium, some portion to power and the remainder Vedanta oil and gas post demerger will practically be debt free and a very small debt in iron steel.
-So it is all being worked out and by end of this March, be it recasted, balance sheets, penal account or debt allocation will be all finalized.
+So in summary, a significant portion of debt out of $6.7 billion will go to aluminum.
+Some portion to Power and the remainder Vedanta.
+Oil & Gas post demerger will practically be debt-free and a very small debt in Iron & Steel.
+So it is all being worked out.
+And by end of this March, be it recasted balance sheets, P&L account or debt allocation will be all finalized.

 Pallav Agarwal

-Sure, that would be very helpful.
-And lastly on the oil and gas business, so we are adding some reserves but you know, the production continues to decline.
+Sure.
+That would be very helpful.
+And lastly, on the Oil & Gas business.
+So we’re adding some reserves, but production continues to decline.
 So like with some new fields getting added, is there some probability that this can increase going ahead?

 Deshnee Naidoo

-So I’m going to hand over.
-Thank you.
-I’m going to hand over to Yasmin, our coo who will take the question.
-But I just wanted to also remind the market that we did come in and talk about three different projects that we were undergoing in Rajasthan.
-Firstly on ASP and as well as the work that we had to do on tight oil and then some of the exploration activities in terms of infill drilling.
-So Yasmin, when you update, I think just because we spoke to the market the last quarter, let’s just speak about why the volumes didn’t come to plan and what is the recovery plan that we have underway for crafting.
+Yes.
+So I’m going to hand over — thank you.
+I’m going to hand over to Jasmin, our COO, who will take the question.
+But I just wanted to also remind the market that we did come in and talk about three different projects that we were undergoing in Rajasthan firstly on ASP, as well as the work that we had to do on tight oil and then some of the exploration activities in terms of meaningful drilling.
+So Jasmin, when you update, I think just because we spoke to the market the last quarter, let’s just speak about why the volumes didn’t come to plan and what is the recovery plan that we have underway across.

 Jasmin Sahurity

+On the Northeast, biggest prospect, we are in the continual delay for the first and the most important exploratory appraisal project, SP1.
 It is not easy to operate over there.
-We are finally coming with all commitments towards the environment and the local government in terms of approvals.
+We are finally come with all commitments towards the environment and the local government in terms of approvals.
 And without that, we cannot ultimately start our drilling program.
-We hope it will be commissioned end of this financial year, end of March.
-And then we can drill two to three wells which will discover potential volumes of up to 100 million reserves, which will definitely ramp up production in our entire portfolio, especially from the Northeast.
-That’s in the nutshell.
-Everything.
+We hope it will be commissioned end of this financial year, end of March, and then we can drill two to three wells, which will discover potential volumes of up to 100 million reserves, which will definitely ramp up production in our entire portfolio, especially from the Northeast.
+That’s in the nutshell, everything.

-We have a couple of more projects which are working for the further development, like a heavy oil in the Rajasthan north, like infill on the south, satellite fields of oil in the Rajasthan south and the east coast.
-Very promising.
-Big prospect of Allen backfield onshore to offshore drilling which may increase our reserves to 15 million additionally.
+We have a couple of more projects which are working for the further development, like heavy oil in the Rajasthan North, like infill on the South, satellite fields of oil in the Rajasthan South and the East Coast, very promising big prospect of [indecipherable] onshore to offer drilling which may increase our reserves to 50 million additionally.
 So all in all, we expect the next year to stabilize everything and to grow to at least 90,000 and then year after the year reaching our ultimate target of 150,000.

 Pallav Agarwal

-Sure.
-Thank you so much for the detailed answer.
-So just finally, I think as part of the demerger, there was some guarantee to be provided for the, I think the arbitration dispute.
-So would that be at the Vedanta Ltd. The primary company level or at the, you know, the oil company level.
+So just finally, I think as part of the demerger, there was some guarantee to be provided for, I think, the arbitration dispute.
+So would that be at the Vedanta Limited, the primary company level, or at the oil company level?

 Jasmin Sahurity